DiegoAlvaradoRivera/DiegoAlvaradoRivera.github.io/index.md

 I am a student of Information Engineering at Pacifico University, Peru.
 My principal area of interest is data engineering.
-My abilities include Python and Scala programming, distributed computing with Spark, Power BI and services of the Azure Data Platform (SQL Database, Databricks, Data Factory, Functions).
+My abilities include Python and Scala programming, distributed computing with Spark, Power BI and services of the Azure Data Platform (SQL Database, Databricks, Data Factory).
-Here, you can find a portfolio of my projects.

 ## Sample Projects